Tuscarawas County Court Records

 Certified Copies of Marriage Records

 A certified copy of a marriage record costs $3.00 (card payments incur a $2.00 surcharge).
-Requests can be made by phone at (330) 365-3244, in person at the Probate Court, or by mail using the Marriage Record Request Form.
+You can request copies by phone at (330) 365-3244, in person at the Probate Court, or by mail using the Marriage Record Request Form.
 Mail requests should include payment by check or money order and a self-addressed stamped envelope.
-Mailed copies incur a $1.00 postage fee.
+Mailed copies also carry a $1.00 postage fee.

 Vital Records — Birth and Death Certificates